septentrio-gnss/mosaicHAT/README.md

 ## mosaicHAT user documentation
 ### mosaicHAT Manufacturing and Assembly
-You can use the reference design, layout files from this project and contact your local manufacturing company for producing it.
+You can use the reference design, layout and Bill Of Materials files from this project and contact your local manufacturing company for producing it.
 Within this project we have used [Eurocircuits](https://www.eurocircuits.com/) who can be quite fast in producing a board  (both PCB and assembly can be done by them).

 #### Elements to provide when manufacturing the board